-We use the CIL tool [7] to instrument the code of tested programs.
-Below, we sketch how to conceptually rewrite source constructs for a C-like language so that they can run on either concrete or symbolic values, mentioning some of the more important practical details.
+We sketch how to conceptually rewrite source constructs for a C-like language so that they can run on either concrete or symbolic values, mentioning some of the more important practical details.

 Our first transformation conceptually changes each variable or expression v to have two instances: a concrete one (denoted v.concrete) and a symbolic one (denoted v.symbolic).
 If v is concrete, v.concrete holds its concrete value and v.symbolic contains the special token $\langle invalid \rangle$ .
 Conversely, if v is symbolic, v.symbolic holds its symbolic value and v.concrete is set to $\langle invalid \rangle$ .